 Zip Lost Pines overlooks McKinney Roughs Nature Park, which offers such activities as hiking and equestrian trails, UTV tours, picnicking spots, and more.

-Things To Do In Bastrop Must Include A Visit To Lake Bastrop
+Things To Do In Bastrop Includes A Visit To Lake Bastrop

-If fishing and boating isn’t your thing, Lake Bastrop North also has a day-use area where you can swim, play volleyball or have a picnic.
+If fishing and boating aren’t your thing, Lake Bastrop North also has a day-use area where you can swim, play volleyball, or have a picnic.
 They offer various campsites if you want to stay overnight, including five Airstream campers available to rent for the night.
 These are so adorable that I might decide I like camping to stay in one of these.

 Lake Bastrop South Shore Park offers similar amenities.
 There’s fishing and camping available, but if you want the Airstream like me, you’ll have to go to North Shore Park.
 South Shore Park offers camping sites and cabins and includes a mini-golf course.

 I recommend staying at The Pecan Street Inn or the Hyatt Regency Lost Pines Resort and Spa.
 These places don’t have much in common, so your choice will depend on your family’s budget and the trip experience you seek.